miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 #### Water Analogy
 In the water analogy, the capacitor is a water tank between two pipes.
 If we were to interrupt the flow of the first pipe without a water tank, the second pipe would immediately be without water.
 However, if we placed a water tank between the two pipes, the water would continue to flow even after we turned off the first pipe, as long as there was water in the tank.
 If the tank is empty, then the second pipe would also come to a stand.
 The water tank also acts as a buffer in our water pipeline.

-#### Practical Example
-Now, let's demonstrate this concept hands-on.

-To begin, we need a power source, a breadboard, a capacitor, a push button switch, an LED, and a jumper wire.

-Let's set up the circuit:
-- Start by placing the LED onto the breadboard and connect the longer lead to the positive rail of the breadboard and the shorter one to a resistor.
-- We connect the other end of the resistor to the negative terminal.
-- Further, we connect a capacitor from the positive terminal to the negative terminal in parallel to the LED.
-This capacitor should later provide voltage when the circuit is disconnected from the power supply.
-- We disrupt the negative power rail by a push button to which we connect the negative pole of the voltage source.
-- Finally, we connect the positive rail of the breadboard to the positive pole of the power supply.

-As soon as voltage is applied to the circuit, the capacitor charges.
-If we now press the switch very briefly, the capacitor continues to supply the LED with voltage, bridging the time the battery is disconnected.

 In the context of flight computer design, we often utilize multiple capacitors to ensure stable and reliable operation.
 Let's explore how incorporating a second capacitor can impact the functionality of our circuitry.

 #### Capacitor in Parallel